-Thanks to his own self-organized passenger flight, ‘DutchAirways 2020’, Wouter Hoogland, our new Business Engineer, managed to catch the very last repatriation flight after spending 30 days at the Philippines, just when the coronavirus situation was getting worse.
-At present, Wouter has finished his first four weeks at Finaps.
+Thanks to his own self-organised passenger flight, ‘DutchAirways 2020’, Wouter Hoogland, our new Business Engineer, managed to catch the very last repatriation flight after spending 30 days at the Philippines, just when the coronavirus situation was getting worse.

 After successfully completing the master program ‘Bio Inspired Innovation’, I unsuspectingly started looking for a job early this year.
 At that time, the corona period had only started on the other side of the world.
 In the Netherlands, there was not yet any sign of the virus.